Information

 We hope to see many of you at our upcoming open mornings.
 We are happy to answer any questions via the school office or admissions@stannes-school.uk.

 Parents who wish to apply for a place for their child need to complete two separate application forms.
 One is obtained from the LA (Local Authority, Surrey for most parents) in which the parents live.
-This form is normally completed on-line; the Surrey form will be available from Monday 2nd November.
+This form is normally completed on-line; the Surrey form is now available.
 The other is obtained from the school and enables us to collect the information we need in order to apply our admissions policy and supplementary information form (SIF) fairly.
-Both forms must be completed and returned before the published closing date for applications (15th January 2023).
+Both forms must be completed and returned before the published closing date for applications (15th January 2024).
 The SIF must be returned to the school office.

 What are In Year Admissions?